• Agents

 The LLM approach doesn't need a pre-written rule for each pattern.
 It reads the response, understands what the data represents, and evaluates whether the access makes sense given the requester's identity.
 When the rules are "understand the application," an LLM is the right tool.

 Speed on known patterns.
 ZAP can blast through 10,000 SQLi payloads in the time it takes an LLM to reason about one endpoint.
-For known vulnerability signatures, brute force is faster.
+For known signatures, brute force is faster and cheaper per bug.

-Deep injection testing.
-Rule-based scanners carry decades of injection payloads — WAF bypasses, encoding tricks, polyglot payloads.
-LLMs know about these techniques conceptually, but a curated payload list is more thorough for pure injection testing.
+Payload depth.
+Rule-based scanners carry decades of exploitation knowledge — WAF bypasses, encoding tricks, polyglot payloads, timing oracles.
+LLMs know about these conceptually but won't out-fuzz a curated payload list.

 What this looks like in practice

-Then it thinks about what could go wrong.
-For each endpoint, it generates test cases based on the specific context.
+For each endpoint it finds, it generates test cases grounded in what that endpoint actually returned.
 An invoicing endpoint gets tested for negative amounts and cross-user access.
 A file upload endpoint gets tested for type bypass and path traversal.
 A user profile endpoint gets tested for mass assignment and privilege escalation.
+The test cases aren't drawn from a template list — they come from reading the specific response.

-Finally, it writes a report in plain language.
-Not "parameter reflection in HTTP response."
-Instead: "User B can read User A's invoices by changing the ID in the URL.
+The tests run deterministically.
+The model isn't allowed to invent the outcome.
+If user B gets a 403, the hypothesis is dropped.
+If user B gets user A's billing data, that's a verified finding.
+And the report says exactly that — not "parameter reflection in HTTP response" but "User B can read User A's invoices by changing the ID in the URL.
 The endpoint at /api/invoices/[id] returns billing address, line items, and payment status without checking ownership."

 The whole thing takes minutes.
-And it catches the stuff that would otherwise require a human pentester sitting down with your app for a day.
+It catches what a human pentester would catch sitting down with your app for a day — specifically the stuff a regex will never see.

 What you should do with this